Edited by Marsh J. Halberg & Debbie Lang

 Minnesota CLE’s 4th Edition of the Minnesota DWI Deskbook is the one complete and authoritative resource for DWI practice in Minnesota.
 Written by more than 35 leading prosecutors, criminal defense attorneys, state agency representatives, and judges, the Deskbook’s 23 chapters comprehensively analyze the full spectrum of DWI topics, offering practical expertise honed by the authors’ decades of experience.
 With this edition, Editors Marsh Halberg and Debbie Lang, and all of the authors have taken Minnesota’s best DWI desk reference and made it even better.
 Order yours today!

-All hard copy Deskbooks come with a bonus Legal QuickSheet on Minnesota DWI Laws – a handy guide that addresses minimum sentencing requirements, mandatory conditional release requirements, driver’s license revocation period, plate impoundment, vehicle forfeiture, and additional requirements for reinstatement of driving privileges for various DWI offenses.
+All hard copy Deskbooks come with a bonus Legal QuickSheet on Minnesota DWI Laws (updated in 2022) – a handy guide that addresses minimum sentencing requirements, mandatory conditional release requirements, driver’s license revocation period, plate impoundment, vehicle forfeiture, and additional requirements for reinstatement of driving privileges for various DWI offenses.

 BUNDLE AND SAVE!